alexfaisca/sparkx/README.md

 ## Installation

-To install the `sparkx` library the following steps must be followed.
+To install the *SparkX* library the following steps must be followed.
 Firstly, clone the library's GitHub repository (if you want to use the [OOTB Datasets](#ootb-datasets) made available via `build_datasets.sh` it is advisable you clone `sparkx` to the same directory you have cloned `GGCAT` into if you have previously done so):

 ```bash